Subscribe to get access

 “This is a great opportunity for consumers to take direct action against climate change and towards wildlife protection through what we call ‘Consumer-Powered Conservation.’
 Offering our products within Facebook will exponentially expand our market, and more sales means more rural African job creation – the essence of Wildlife Works’ conservation strategy,” said Mike Korchinsky, Founder and CEO of Wildlife Works.

-Wildlife Works is the world’s leading REDD (reducing emissions from deforestation and forest degradation) project development and management company with a unique approach to applying innovative market based solutions to the conservation of biodiversity.
+Wildlife Works is the world’s leading REDD (reducing emissions from deforestation and forest degradation) project development and management company.
+One with a unique approach.
+Especially to applying innovative market based solutions to the conservation of biodiversity.

-The company established a successful model that uses the emerging marketplace for REDD Carbon Offsets as a sustainable and scalable funding mechanism for biodiverse forest protection and to help local landowners in the developing world monetize their forest and biodiversity assets whether they are governments, communities, ownership groups or private individuals.
+The company established a successful model.
+One that uses the emerging marketplace for REDD Carbon Offsets.
+That’s as a sustainable and scalable funding mechanism.
+All for biodiverse forest protection.
+Moreover and to help local landowners.
+Especially in the developing world monetize their forest.
+As well as biodiversity assets.
+So whether they are governments, communities, ownership groups or private individuals.

-Wildlife Works flagship “Kasigau Corridor REDD project” protects over 500,000 acres of forest and brings the benefits of direct carbon financing to Kenyan communities while also securing the entire wildlife migration corridor between Tsavo East and Tsavo West National Parks.
+Their flagship “Kasigau Corridor REDD project” protects over 500,000 acres of forest.
+In addition it brings the benefits of direct carbon financing.
+Especially to Kenyan communities.
+All the while also securing the entire wildlife migration corridor.
+That’s between Tsavo East and Tsavo West National Parks.

-Earlier this year, Wildlife Works delivered the world’s first REDD carbon credits that were validated and verified under the Verified Carbon Standard (VCS) and the Climate, Community & Biodiversity Alliance (CCB) standards.
+Earlier this year, Wildlife Works delivered the world’s first REDD carbon credits.
+All that were validated and verified under the Verified Carbon Standard (VCS).
+As well as the Climate, Community & Biodiversity Alliance (CCB) standards.

-Wildlife Works is actively developing a portfolio of additional REDD projects in Africa with an aim to; protect 5 Million hectares of native forest that will mitigate 25 million tons of CO2 emissions annually and create thousands of sustainable jobs for rural Africans.
+Wildlife Works is actively developing a portfolio of additional REDD projects in Africa with an aim to; protect 5 Million hectares of native forest.
+Especially that will mitigate 25 million tons of CO2 emissions annually.
+Finally and create thousands of sustainable jobs for rural Africans.